genropy/genropy_saved/docs/genro/bag/bagFour.rst

 	Bag has a register for every defined formula and symbols.
 So if you plan to use them in several situations, it is better using the following two methods:

-	* :meth:`defineSymbol`: define a variable and link it to a BagFormula Resolver at the specified path.
+	* :meth:`Bag.defineSymbol`: define a variable and link it to a BagFormula Resolver at the specified path.

-	* :meth:`defineFormula`: define a formula that uses defined symbols.
+	* :meth:`Bag.defineFormula`: define a formula that uses defined symbols.

 	>>> mybag.defineFormula(calculate_perimeter='2*($base + $height)' )
 	>>> mybag.defineSymbol(base ='params.base',  height='params.height')